Safe Return Plan

 G. Efforts to provide vaccinations to educators, other staff, and students, if eligible

-While almost all staff members have been vaccinated, additional efforts to promote vaccination among students and currently non-vaccinated staff members will be made, including promoting local vaccination opportunities, on the school website.
+While almost all staff members have been vaccinated, additional efforts to promote vaccination among students and currently non-vaccinated staff members was made, including promoting local vaccination opportunities, on the school website.

 Children who are in need of appropriate accommodations because of a temporary or chronic health condition will be provided with compensatory educational services as identified for children with disabilities with respect to existing home instruction policy.